 The Greek word for good news is ‘’evangelion’’ which means Gospel.
 The Gospel of Mark begins with the good news of Jesus Christ, the Son of God.
 The Gospel of Mark did not begin with a genealogy of Christ.
 Mark presented Christ as the Suffering Servant.
 In the first-century world, a servant’s genealogy was not important.at all.
 Malachi prophesied John the Baptist’s arrival as a forerunner of Jesus 400 years before Christ.
 Isaiah prophesied John the Baptist’s arrival as a forerunner of Jesus, 740 years before Christ.

-John was a hairy and rough-looking man who wore a garment made with camel hair and a belt around his waist.
-His appearance resembled Elijah’s.
+John was a hairy man who wore a camel hair jacket and a leather belt.
+He looked like Elijah.
 John the Baptist was a Nazarite, from birth Luke 1:15.
 He ate locusts and wild honey.
-Some bible scholars believed he ate the carob pods from the carob tree and not the real locusts.
-The carob pod is also called the locust bean or St. John’s bread.
-He probably ate wild honey derived from the dates palm and not real honey.
-Referring to Jesus, John the Baptist said that he was not worthy even to be His slave.
-John the Baptist baptized his disciples with a water baptism of repentance.
-Jesus will baptize His disciples with the power of the Holy Spirit.
+Locusts are carob pods from the carob tree, also called the locust bean or St. John’s bread.
+He ate wild honey from the dates palm.
+John the Baptist said, he was not worthy even to be Jesus’ slave.
+He baptize with a water baptism of repentance but Jesus will baptize with the power of the Holy Spirit.